 Probably the best medicine is talking.
 Losing a loved one to suicide is devastating.
 The suicide victim’s loving ones need help.
 There’s comfort in sharing with others.
 There’s comfort and hope in supportive human contact.

-As for me, I dance like a butterfly… and sing like a crow.
+As for me, I have danced like a butterfly, but now I sing like a crow.

 Previous Bipolar / Next AllSpark